delta-exchange/just-the-docs/docs/trading-guide/trading-guide.md

 ### Calculation of Fair Price of a Futures Contract

-At maturity, $$Futures\_Price = Underlying\_Index Price$$, for any futures contract.
+At maturity, \(Futures\_Price = Underlying\_Index Price\), for any futures contract.
 At all other times, the price of a futures contract broadly moves in tandem with the price of the Underlying Index, with the difference between the two referred to as basis, i.e.

 $$Basis = Futures\_Price - Underlying\_Index\_Price$$